deaktator/deaktator.github.io/_posts/2017-03-04-aloha-4-lessons-learned.md

-and the consumer is expecting a classifier result like a string or integer but the factory instantiates a regression model with a real-valued natural output type, then the consumer will encounter an error and the team responsible for the factory will may be oblivious.
+and the consumer is expecting a classifier result like a string or integer but the factory instantiates a regression model with a real-valued natural output type, then the consumer will encounter an error and the team responsible for the factory may be oblivious.
 This situation can be exacerbated when the scoring infrastructure (factories and models) is under the control of a different team than the one that *produces* models.
 This type constraint can be seen as a consistency check across teams to ensure, within